msimecek/Chatbot-Student-Workshop/README-Node.md

 ## Conclusion

-In two sections, you learned how to create a simple chatbot in C#, how to send to a user a message enriched with images, and how to work with the state between messages.
+In three sections, you learned how to create a simple chatbot using QnA Maker, more complex chatbot in Node.js, how to send to a user a message enriched with images, and how to work with the state between messages.

 Possible additional extensions:

-* Use RootDialog as a signpost that will offer the user whether he wants to prefer to know the answer to the question or to learn the names.
+* Use root dialog as a router that will offer the user whether he wants to prefer to know the answer to the question or to learn the names.
 * Ensure that the photos do not recur (i.e. not to show the same person several times until they are in the queue next).
 * Load photos and people names dynamically, for example, from Office 365.
 * Store the user states in your own table or SQL Database